google/clspv/docs/OpenCLCOnVulkan.md

 #### Sending in plain-old-data kernel arguments in uniform buffers

-Normally plan-old-data arguments are passed into the kernel via a storage buffer.
+Normally plain-old-data arguments are passed into the kernel via a storage buffer.
 Use option `-pod-ubo` to pass these parameters in via a uniform buffer.
 These can be faster to read in the shader.